Draft Land Use Framework Plan

 You can find more information about the Advisory Committee process below, including how to make a submission and appearing at a Hearing.

-You are invited to make a submission to the Advisory Committee on any or all parts of the draft Framework Plan and Planning Scheme Amendments.
+An invitation was extended for the public to make a submission to the Advisory Committee on any or all parts of the draft Framework Plan and Planning Scheme Amendments.
 Submissions may address any matter the submitter considers relevant, including whether the proposal is supported or objected to or if an alternative development, use or planning control is preferred.

 A Directions Hearing will be held at Planning Panels Victoria, located at Ground Floor, 1 Spring Street, Melbourne.
-The Directions Hearing date will be confirmed on this page after the close of submissions (7 June).

 You should attend the Directions Hearing if you: